You’re entering into the first WTF discussions with your partner about divorce. I’m sorry.

 But money doesn’t stop with the house and things.
-The next issues is the sticky wicket the stalls a lot of divorce negotiations.
+The next issue is the sticky wicket that stalls a lot of divorce negotiations.

 Back in 2010 when I got divorced, the state of Texas had a pretty clear judicial record on divorce.
 85% of all divorced awarded the mom primary custody and the dad noncustodial status.
 It’s still called joint custody, but don’t be misled by the title.
 Here’s the part I didn’t quite understand, even as I was reading divorce books and making my own strategies about putting together a fair 50/50 schedule.
 The noncustodial parent pays child support to the custodial parent.
 No negotiation.
 The state has a formula based on your income (it works out to approximately 19% of your after-tax take home) and you (the noncustodial parent) will be asked to pay for 100% of the kids’ healthcare insurance.
 Okay, so get that straight.
 If you go the path of least resistance, as I did, and cooperate to the best of your abilities, you are still likely to be given the noncustodial role and the big monthly bill.